Meeting Your Trip in BRUGGE 2017

 NOTES ON BELGIUM

 Belgium is the epicenter of modern Europe.
 But let’s start with the stereotypes.
 Chocolate, lace, beer, canals... the place is peopled by Flemmings and Walloons.
-It is flat as a pancake (no, it is not, as you shall have ample opportunity to appreciate).
+It is flat as a pancake (no, it is not, as you shall have opportunity to appreciate).
 It is home to a great school of modern painting (Magritte, Delvaux, Sommeville, Hankar...), and also to many of the Flemish masters that you always thought of as Dutch (Memling, Ruebens, Brueghel...).
 Jacques Brel was Belgian, a native Dutch speaker who made his name and his reputation as one of the French language’s great modern poets.
 The quality of his singing is a subject of more debate: think Bob Dylan.

 It is a country that many feel should not exist: a recent creation made up of peoples who get along with each other more or less well, and many of whom would rather not share a government.
 But they share more than a few unifying traits, and more than they themselves recognize: Belgians never call themselves Belgian within their borders.
 They declare themselves French or Dutch (“Wallon” or “Vlams”).
 But they become Belgian when they travel abroad, which is endearing.
-It is hard to imagine what they would do without each other; though we will probably find out within our lifetimes.
+It is hard to imagine what they would do without each other; though we may find out within our lifetimes.

 Here are a couple of particularities, regarding beer, language, and riding trains with bicycles, to which we draw your attention.
 They should help to federate your time in this fascinating land.